 -A few small, sustainable companies make powdered laundry detergent.The Simply Co.* makes a really simple, 3-ingredient, nontoxic laundry detergent that got even the grass stains out of a pair of my light-colored shorts.
 Owned by zero waster Lauren Singer, the laundry detergent ships in packaging that is reusable and recyclable, down to the paper tape.
 Even better, if possible, purchase it in a store near you; find a list of their stockists, here (New York City readers can even buy it in bulk!).
 Reader Erin suggested Nellie's laundry detergent.* It's not completely waste-free, but one tin lasts about a year and can be upcycled into something useful within your home afterwards.
 (Plus, Nellie's makes an awesome plastic-free stain removal stick, the only one I've ever seen!).
 If you order from Nellie's online, be sure to specify that you'd like your order packed with recyclable and upcycled materials only, if possible.
 Or, you can find a retailer here.
 I also really liked the powdered laundry detergent that Echotopia sent me to try, which came in an upcycled glass jar.
 If you live in the Baltimore area, find a retailer for their products here.

 -Common Good and Co makes nontoxic, refillable home cleaning goods.
 Visit the location guide on their website to see if they have a laundry detergent refill station in a store near you.
-Or, you can purchase their laundry detergent in a bulk quantity for your home, from the same type of container that you'd decant bulk liquids from in the store (5 gallons!).
+Or, you can purchase their laundry detergent in a bulk quantity for your home, from the same type of container that you'd decant bulk liquids from in the store (5 gallons!) - it's pricey, for sure, but a good option.

 -Many Etsy sellers make laundry detergent, and because they're smaller vendors they'll likely honor your request to ship it in minimal, recyclable packaging.
 Or, check to see if there's a seller near you and ask if you can pick up the product yourself, package-free.